Rosaryville, Maryland

 Rosaryville is an unincorporated area and census-designated place (CDP) in Prince George's County, Maryland, United States, located south of Clinton and Upper Marlboro beside U.S. Route 301.
 Per the 2020 census, the population was 11,548. including housing developments and rural open space.
-It was named for a local Roman Catholic church.
+It was named for a local Catholic church.
 Close to Rosaryville are the Marlton housing development, Maryland Veterans Cemetery, the Southern Maryland Farmers Market, and Rosaryville State Park.

 History

 His Lordship's Kindness was listed on the National Register of Historic Places and as a National Historic Landmark in 1970.

 Famous people born in Rosaryville

 George Washington Parke Custis was born in Rosaryville, Maryland on April 30, 1781.
 He was the son of Maryland-native, Eleanor Calvert Custis (later, Stuart) and Colonel John Parke Custis who was the son of Daniel Parke Custis and Martha Dandridge Custis (later, Washington).

 Geography

 Rosaryville is located at (38.767664, −76.835568).

 According to the United States Census Bureau, the CDP has a total area of 23.8 km2, of which 0.04 sqkm, or 0.18%, is water.